gsanroma/deeplf/README.md

 The script `pblf_py.py` does provide an implementation of patch-based label fusion that allows to use a trained neural network to compute patch embeddings.

-More details on how to perform such evaluation can be found in the `main_train.py` script.
+More details on how to perform such evaluation can be found in the comments of `main_train.py` script.

 Various measures showing the progress of training will be periodically plotted into a file (once each `--display_frequency` iterations), including training/validation cost, accuracy and segmentation dices (this latter one in case it is implemented by the user as explained in the code).

+## Structure of directories

-## Patch-based label fusion script `pblf_py.py`
+## Multi-atlas patch-based label fusion script `pblf_py.py`